mghirsch42/evogenex/README.md

 ## Regime files

 The regime files are located in the regime_files/ folder.
 These files define the HA-R, HA-S, and LA-S regimes for EvoGeneX.
+Each node in the tree is labelled by either "chosen" or "background."

 ## Tree files